awsdocs/aws-doc-sdk-examples/dotnetv3/Cognito/README.md

 Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps.
-Your users can sign in directly with a user name and password, or through a third party such as Facebook, Amazon, Google or Apple.
+Your users can sign in directly with a user name and password, or through a third party such as Facebook, Amazon, Google, or Apple.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.